jongrover/building-a-wordpress-theme-from-scratch/README.md

 ## Setup Local Server and Install WordPress

 1. Download and install a code editor (if necessary) such as [Atom](https://atom.io).
-2. Download app to spin up a local PHP Apache Server such as [MAMP](https://www.mamp.info/en/) for Mac or [WAMP](http://www.wampserver.com/en/) for Windows.
+2. Download an app to spin up a local PHP Apache Server such as [MAMP](https://www.mamp.info/en/) for Mac or [WAMP](http://www.wampserver.com/en/) for Windows.
 3. Download Wordpress from [wordpress.org](https://wordpress.org/)
 4. Open MAMP (or WAMP) App and click Start Servers.
 Please note: The following steps assume MAMP on Mac.
 5. When your browser opens under MySQL heading click the phpMyAdmin link.
-6. After logging into phpMyAdmin in the left hand navigation panel click new and under Create Database name your database something I called mine `wp_dev_db` (make sure there are no spaces in the name you choose).
+6. After logging into phpMyAdmin in the left hand navigation panel click new and under Create Database, name your database something, I called mine `wp_dev_db` (make sure there are no spaces in the name you choose).
 Then click Create.
 Then in the top navigation click Start.
 Let's leave this browser tab open and refer to the MySQL database details from here later on.
 7. Move into the downloaded WordPress folder using Terminal $ `cd ~/Downloads/wordpress` or optionally you can rename the folder first if you like, I renamed mine building-a-wordpress-theme-from-scratch and moved it to my Development folder, I then ran the command $ `cd ~/Development/building-a-wordpress-theme-from-scratch`.
 8. Rename __wp-config-sample.php__ to __wp-config.php__ with $ `mv wp-config-sample.php wp-config.php`.
 9. Open the site in your code editor I'm using [Atom](https://atom.io) with the command $ `atom .`